Regulations

 Chapter 16 (Gifted Education)

 The Board's last review of Chapter 16 was commenced in the fall of 2018 and, at the culmination of that process, the Committee endorsed a series of recommendations to improve gifted education for students in the Commonwealth.
-To inform its forthcoming review of Chapter 16, the Committee invited the Department of Education to make a presentation on the status of implementing the recommendations previously endorsed by the Committee.
-The status update presented by the Department can be found here: 2019 Committee Recommendations for PA Gifted Education (PDF)
+To inform its review of Chapter 16, the Committee invited the Department of Education to make a presentation on the status of implementing recommendations previously endorsed by the Committee.
+The status update presented by the Department in September of 2022 can be found here: 2019 Committee Recommendations for PA Gifted Education (PDF)

 The Committee invited interested stakeholders to provide perspectives on gifted education at three public roundtables during the fall of 2022.
 Roundtables were held in Central Pennsylvania (October 20), Western Pennsylvania (October 25), and Eastern Pennsylvania (October 27) using a hybrid virtual and in-person format.
 In addition to hearing from interested stakeholders at these public roundtables, the Committee also accepted comments on gifted education in writing through the end of October 2022.
-The Committee will review the feedback received on gifted education over the next few months and will determine whether or not to recommend proposed amendments to Chapter 16 for consideration by the State Board of Education.
+This stakeholder input was reviewed and considered by the Committee.